matthewdinhdev/Portal-Trading/README.md

 - Alpaca for the trading API
 - Discord.py for the bot framework
+- DeepSeek for advanced LLM models
-- OpenAI for LLM capabilities
+- Ollama for local LLM serving